Milxnor/Universal-Walking-Simulator/README.md

 # Universal-Walking-Simulator
 ## Firstly, this isn't universal, there are many bugs on each season.
-I hope to add more versions in the future.
+I hope to add more versions in the future. <br>This support S3.5-S7.40
-## This support S3.5-S7.40

 # PLANS